 About the Author(s)

 In the Series

 Wide Angle Books edited by Erik Barnouw, Ruth Bradley, Scott MacDonald, and Patricia Zimmermann

-The mission of Wide Angle Books is to document, chronicle, and honor those institutions that have worked effectively to maintain a public presence and public spaces for alternative forms of media.
+The mission of Wide Angle Books, edited by Erik Barnouw, Ruth Bradley, Scott MacDonald, and Patricia Zimmermann, is to document, chronicle, and honor those institutions that have worked effectively to maintain a public presence and public spaces for alternative forms of media.
 These books recognize that institutional support of media happens at a variety of levels in a film series, in a video distribution organization, in a transnational digital network, in a grassroots production organization and in locations across the globe.
 Individual volumes in the series focus on such forms of primary documentation as letters, institutional records, and oral histories, presented and contextualized by leading media history scholars.